fassko/fassko.github.io/Content/blog/solidity-delegatecall-proxy-pattern.md

 }
 ```

 Now when we interact with the `Caller` contract and set the lucky number, we can see that data has been changed only in this contract, not in the `Executor` contract.
-To verify that we can get the lucky number from both contracts.
+To verify that, we can get the lucky number from both contracts.

 ![Interaction with the `Caller` and `Executor` smart contracts](/assets/solidity-delegatecall/deploy-caller-contract.png)